galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 To get this information, we need to process the sequence data in few steps:
 1. Check the quality of the data
-2. Assign taxonomic label, i.e. species, to the sequences
+2. Assign taxonomic label, i.e. assigh 'species' to the sequences
 3. Visualize the species distribution

 This type of data analysis requires running several bioinformatics tools and